Aug 15, 2025

 Interactive Applications: Gemini can help financial advisors who need interactivity on the spot, with some live assistance and advice.

-Personal Assistants: Gemini can manage schedules, also set reminders, and perform tasks that require conversations and answers on a larger scale.
+Personal Assistants: Gemini can manage schedules, also set reminders, and perform tasks that require some answers on a larger scale.

 Claude by Anthropic